Why Traditional SEO Fails in AI Search?

 -

-Is the structure easy to extract?
+Whether the structure is easy to extract and summarize

 12. Measuring Success in AI Search